tuxtof/labs/vdi_ahv/lab2.rst

 Overview
 ++++++++

-During this exercise you will use Prism to deploy a Windows 2012 template image that will be configured as a Domain Controller that will be used throughout the workshop.
+In this exercise you will use Prism to deploy a Windows 2012 template image and install Active Directory Domain Services.
 Following the Active Directory setup, the virtual network from the previous exercise will be updated to use the Domain Controller as the primary DNS server.
+The DC VM will be used throughout the workshop to provide Active Directory and DNS services.

 Creating the VM
 +++++++++++++++